Disability Documentation Guidelines

 The following types of documents meet our standards and have been specifically designed to address issues that commonly arise in an academic setting.
 In many cases they provide useful information over the medium- and long-term.

-The certificate of disability for neurodevelopmental disorders is specifically for students with ADHD and ASD who are unable to provide us with a current psychoeducational assessment.
+The Functional Assessment for Neurodevelopmental Conditions is specifically for students with ADHD and ASD who are unable to provide us with a current psychoeducational assessment.
+Secondary disabilities, such as co-morbid mental health or medical conditions can also be described on this form.

 Functional Assessment